-Such surprises may include sickness of oneself or family members, loss of a job, etc. People who save money easily cope up in case of any such eventualities.
+Such surprises may include sickness of oneself or family members, loss of a job, etc. People who save money easily cope in case of any such eventualities.

 I made a great mistake in life because I didn’t start to save early.
 But if you are reading this article and you are still young, my appeal to you is to save money as soon as possible.
-The following money saving tips will lead you to financial freedom.
+The following money-saving tips will lead you to financial freedom.

-#2 – Avoid luxurious life
+#2 – Avoid Luxurious Life

 Jonathan Swift once said: “A wise person should have money in their head, but not in their heart”.
-People who have money in their heart spend it on anything they admire.
+People who have money in their hearts spend it on anything they admire.
 They spend it on what they want but not on what they need.
 What pleases them instead of what adds value to their life now and in future.
 They spend it to show others that they have money.
-But people who have money in their head think in terms of development.
+But people who have money in their heads think in terms of development.

 Additionally, Dave Ramsey said: “You must gain control over your money, or the lack of it will forever control you.”
 If you don’t control yourself and save now for future developments, you’ll live in the perpetual scarcity of money throughout your life.